 Campaigning about your concerns

-Throughout the last few weeks we’ve been calling for:
+Since the start of the pandemic, we’ve been calling for:

-- People with diabetes to be kept safe at work
+- Clearer advice so people with diabetes are kept safe at work

-- People with diabetes to have access to the services and support they need
+- People to have access to food and priority deliveries

 We’ve written to government ministers, attended roundtables, spoken to members of parliaments and assembly members, shared your questions with the key policy decision makers around the UK, contacted supermarkets and worked with other charities to raise awareness of the issues you face both with governments and through the media.